Maksimka101/combine/README.md

 almost always firstly you send some data to this channel so it is very unlikely that you will face this problem.

+### Closure variables

+Isolate `entryPoint` function for `spawn` method or `task` function for `execute` methods may be a top level.\
+Also it may use closure variables but with some restrictions:
+ - closure variable will be copped (as every variable passed to isolate) so it won't be synchronized across Isolates.
+ - if you will use at least one variable from closure all closure variables will be copied to the Isolate due to this [issue](https://github.com/dart-lang/sdk/issues/36983).
+   It can lead to the high memory consumption or event exception because some variables may contains native resources.

+Due to the above points I highly recommend you not to use closure variables while issue is not fixed.

 # Additional information

-[Limitation](#limitations) may be fixed by some cool hacks and I'll try to do it later.
+[Method Channel limitation](#method-channel) may be fixed by some cool hacks and I'll try to do it later.

 Also as you might have noticed this package is in beta version. \
 So firstly it means that API may be changed. \